clay/clay-kiln/docs/input.md

 WYSIWYG returns a **string** of HTML.

+### WYSIWYG Events that can be attached to Kiln-Input using kiln.js

+* **change**	- Emitted when the wysiwyg value is changed.
+The handler is called with the new value.
+* **text-change**	- Emitted when the wysiwyg value is changed.
+The handler is called with an object that contains the changes made to the field.
+* **selection-change** - Emitted when what is selected by the user within the wysiwyg field changes.

 ---

 # `inline`

 A multi-line text input which allows a rich editing experience, but appears inline rather than in a form.
 It will inherit styles from the component you're editing, rather than looking like a Kiln text input.
 [It supports exactly the same arguments and returns the same format as `wysiwyg`.](input.md#wysiwyg)

+### Inline Events that can be attached to Kiln-Input using kiln.js
+* **change** - Emitted when the inline value is changed.
+The handler is called with the new value.
+* **text-change**	- Emitted when the inline value is changed.
+The handler is called with an object that contains the changes made to the field.
+* **selection-change** - Emitted when what is selected by the user within the inline field changes.

 ---

 # `lock`

 Appends a lock button to an input.
 The input will be locked until the user clicks the lock button.
 This provides a small amount of friction before editing important (and rarely-edited) fields, similar to macOS's system preferences.

+### Lock Events that can be attached to Kiln-Input using kiln.js

+* **Click**	- Emitted when the lock button is clicked.

 ---